National coordination needed for long-term knowledge management

-Celebrating 90 Years of Expertise – Radiation Protection in the Next Decade
+Celebrating 90 Years of Expertise – Radiological Protection in the Next Decade

 In 2018 ICRP and ICRU celebrate their respective 90th anniversaries.
 To celebrate these anniversaries, the Swedish Radiation Safety Authority, in collaboration with ICRP and ICRU, will host a two-day colloquium in Stockholm on 17-18 October 2018.
 The colloquium will highlight 90 years of radiation science and radiation protection, with a focus on what is on the horizon in terms of developments in the sciences and the evolution of society.
-Registration is free of charge.
+The colloquium will be webcast live on Youtube.

 Some of the Swedish Radiation Safety Authority’s regulations (SSMFS) are available in English.

 - 2018:19 Licensing of safety critical software for nuclear reactors